opf/openproject/docs/user-guide/time-and-costs/time-tracking/toggl-integration/README.md

 To track time to a work package via a start and stop button, we offer an integration for the time recording software (or online timesheet software) Toggl Track ([https://toggl.com/track/](https://toggl.com/track/)).
 The spent time will be saved in your Toggl account.

+Please note that the Toggl integration is not developed by OpenProject.

 ## Installation

 You can install a browser add-in to track time via Toggl Track in OpenProject.
 This way, you can record spent times directly to a work package in OpenProject via a start/stop button.
 You need to register an account at Toggl in order to use this feature.